Atrial fibrillation can be dangerous from a fast heart rate and a higher stroke risk

 Warfarin (Coumadin) reduces the risk of stroke by about 60%.
 It has been the mainstay of therapy for decades, but it requires careful attention to medications and dietary factors that affect therapy as well as frequent adjustments in dose, based on the results of blood tests performed every two or three weeks.

-Researchers are working hard to improve the management of AF.
+Researchers continue to study new ways to improve the management of AF.
 But for now, the tried and true will serve most patients well: slow the racing heart, consider restoring normal rhythm if symptoms persist, and reduce the risk of stroke by preventing clots.

-Atrial fibrillation is an old problem, but it can be treated effectively, whether by standard therapy or new innovations.
+Atrial fibrillation is an old problem, but it can be treated effectively, whether by standard therapy or newer innovations.